 To DIY or Not to DIY: Spray Paint Door Knobs….or Buy New?

 When we first moved into our house a few years ago, I looked into buying new hardware for the whole house to replace the nasty brass doorknobs.
 At that point, I wasn’t sold on the idea of painting door hardware.

 I compiled my list and went to Home Depot only to realize that new door knobs, hinges, and latch strike plates would cost me well over $200 – money that could be better spent elsewhere in our tight home budget.

 There are definitely those projects where it’s smarter to buy instead of DIY, but this wasn’t one of them!

-It was then I decided the best option would be to spray paint door knobs throughout the whole house.
-To cut costs and stay on budget, I opted to spray paint the door knobs on the exterior doors using this same process a few years ago.
-They still look great so I’ll be using the same process in refinishing the old door hardware through the rest of the home!
+It was then I decided the best option would be to spray paint door handles and knobs throughout the whole house.
+To cut costs and stay on budget, I opted to spray paint the doorknobs on the exterior doors using this same process a few years ago.
+They still look great so I’ll be using the same process in refinishing our old, ugly door hardware through the rest of the home!

-Here is the cost comparison of buying interior door knobs verses refinishing our old door hardware for our whole house:
+Here is the cost comparison of buying interior door knobs versus refinishing old door hardware for our whole house (2000 sq. ft):

 Cost to Buy Door Knobs: $12 a set x 18 = $216